socketstream/socketstream/doc/guide/en/sessions.md

 By default sessions will expire within 30 days, unless the session is terminated beforehand (e.g. the user closes the browser).
 To set a different expiry time put the following in your `app.js` file:

-    ss.session.options.maxAge = 8640000;  // one day in miliseconds
+    ss.session.options.maxAge = 8640000;  // one day in milliseconds